BODYBUILDING AND FAT INTAKE: YOUR COMPLETE GUIDE

 If a high fat approach helps you accomplish that, then it may be a viable diet to experiment with.

-However, this is a highly individual thing, and for many others (and in fact I’d say most others), very high fat diets that heavily restrict carbohydrates are generally not sustainable and lead to poorer long term outcomes.
+However, this is a highly individual thing, and for many others (and in fact I’d say most others), very high fat diets that heavily restrict carbohydrates are generally not sustainable and lead to poorer long term outcomes and unplanned visits to places like this Orange County tummy tuck clinic.

 Let’s also not forget that dietary fats contain 9 calories per gram, which is more than double the 4 calories per gram that protein and carbs contain.